alok/pandoc_resume/resume.md

 post and code
 [here](https://alok.github.io/2018/01/12/compressing-neural-networks-to-see-if-they-learn).

-**Deep Q-Network**

-Implemented DQN to play Atari games (Pong and Breakout).
-Also reimplemented from scratch for basic environments such as CartPole.
+**Parallel PPO** Implemented advanced policy gradient algorithm and tuned to achieve superhuman performance on Atari.

 **DAgger**

 Implemented and gave a talk about DAgger at the Recurse Center.

-**A2C**

-Implemented A2C to solve simple continuous control problems.

-**Genetic Algorithm to optimize hyperparameters for neural nets**

-Found optimal hyperparameters for neural network architecture 10x faster than brute search.
+**Deep Q-Network**

+Implemented DQN with optimizations to play Atari games to superhuman levels.

 ## Skills

--   Python, PyTorch, TensorFlow, shell scripting, Haskell
+-   Python, PyTorch, TensorFlow, Bash, UNIX, Haskell